harvardinformatics/snpArcher/README.md

 Currently, the second part of our workflow uses GATK4 to call variants, although one may take their BAMs from part one and use other programs.
 In the future, we may create different versions of this second part to support a variety of popular variant callers so that users may, for example, take the intersection of the results from multiple programs.

+There are currently two different test datasets that accompany this workflow.
+The zebrafinch data consists of reads for 3 individuals that map to a genome with 3 scaffolds (each 200kb in length).
+The Black head duck data consists of reads for 3 individuals that maps to a genome with a single scaffold that gets split (by Nmers) into subintervals.

 The following is a schematic diagram of the workflow: